BlockstreamResearch/bip-frost-dkg/README.md

     (`secshare` is supposed to be equal to `f(i+1)`.)

     If the check fails, participant `i` aborts.
-    Assuming the coordinator is honest and has sent a correct `sums_coms` vector, participant `i` knows that some participant contributed a wrong summand to `secshare`, but participant `i` does not have sufficient information to single out and blame the faulty participant.
+    Assuming the coordinator is honest and has sent the correct data to derive a `sum_coms` vector, participant `i` knows that some participant contributed a wrong summand to `secshare`, but participant `i` does not have sufficient information to single out and blame the faulty participant.
     In this case, participant `i` can optionally investigate the error by asking the coordinator for the vector `partial_pubshares` defined as: